RogerHardiman/thunder-connector/README.md

-thunder-connector
+Thunder Connector
 =================

-Connect to the Thunder USB Missile Launcher.
+A node module to connect to the USB [Thunder Missile Launcher](http://www.dreamcheeky.com/thunder-missile-launcher).